MoneySavingExpert.com homepage

 See our Conditional selling guide for more on what it is and your rights if a developer pressures you to use its in-house services.

-The share of the property you don't buy will be owned by a housing association (sometimes by a local authority or building developer).
-So if you buy a 60% share, typically a housing association will own the other 40%.
+The share of the property you don't buy will be owned by a landlord (either a housing association, local authority or building developer).
+So if you buy a 60% share, typically the landlord will own the other 40%.

 You'll pay rent on the share you don't own – and this can be expensive.
 While the rate varies by property and area, it's typically around 2.75% (a property advert should state how much it is).
 Here's how it works: